 Other provisions of the Commonwealth Criminal Code

 The Cth Criminal Code also includes provisions for:

 - enabling a person to be prosecuted for more serious drug offences by aggregating dealings that involve smaller quantities of controlled drugs, plants or precursors (div 311)

 - defences relating to conduct justified or excused by the laws of a state or territory, or another Commonwealth law (div 313)

 - allowing for an alternative verdict if the accused is found not guilty of an alleged offence, but the trier of fact is satisfied that the defendant is guilty of another offence (e.g. importing only a marketable rather than a commercial quantity of a drug) (s 313.3).

 The Cth Criminal Code has extraterritorial effect.
 Its drug offences apply beyond Australia, to all Australian citizens, corporations and residents anywhere in the world, unless a defence under foreign law also applies.
-Section 15.2 (Cth Criminal Code) applies to offences against pt 9 (Cth Criminal Code), providing an extended geographical jurisdiction.
+Section 15.2 of the Cth Criminal Code applies to offences against pt 9 of the Cth Criminal Code, providing an extended geographical jurisdiction.